Key Takeaways:

 <link rel="canonical" href="https://example.com/original-page/" />

-Meta Robots – Specifically Preventing Indexing
+Meta Robots – Selectively Preventing Indexing

 <meta name="robots" content="noindex, follow" />